 Visit the Veritas School website: www.VeritasSchool.com

-Along with serving as the Head of School at Veritas School since 2010, Mr. Keith Nix serves as the Treasurer for the Society for Classical Learning.
-He also serves on the board of the Association of Classical and Christian Schools (ACCS) and has served on the Board of the Virginia Council for Private Education since 2013.
-Prior to moving to Veritas in 2010, Keith was a board member, and then later Head of School at The Westminster School in Birmingham, Alabama from 2004–2010.
+Along with serving as the head of school at Veritas School since 2010, Keith Nix serves as the treasurer for the Society for Classical Learning.
+He also serves on the board of the Association of Classical and Christian Schools (ACCS) and has served on the board of the Virginia Council for Private Education since 2013.
+Prior to moving to Veritas in 2010, Keith was a board member, and then later head of school at The Westminster School in Birmingham, Alabama from 2004–2010.
 He is a founding Arête Fellow and has facilitated the Arête Fellowship gatherings since 2009.
 He frequently consults with classical Christian school boards and leaders.
-Prior to working in classical Christian schools, Keith was President of Nixgroup, a boutique consulting firm working with start-up and early stage organizations and businesses.
-Mr. Nix plays tennis competitively, hopes to improve his golf game, and loves to read great books.
+Prior to working in classical Christian schools, Keith was president of Nixgroup, a boutique consulting firm working with start-up and early-stage organizations and businesses.
+He plays tennis competitively, hopes to improve his golf game, and loves to read great books.
 He is married to Kim, an accomplished artist; the Nixes have two grown sons and a daughter in college.

-Mrs. Robyn Burlew came to Veritas as the Upper School Principal and Academic Dean in 2014, after serving in a classical and Christian school in Harrisburg, PA, for fifteen years.
-Mrs. Burlew’s childhood in rural upstate New York laid the foundation for a love of the outdoors and the created world.
+Mrs. Robyn Burlew came to Veritas as the upper school principal and academic dean in 2014, after serving in a classical and Christian school in Harrisburg, PA, for 15 years.
+Her childhood in rural upstate New York laid the foundation for a love of the outdoors and the created world.
 She earned a bachelor’s degree in biology at Houghton College and a master’s degree in integrated curriculum and instruction from Covenant College.
-Mrs. Burlew has three grown daughters.
+Robyn has 3 grown daughters.
 In her free time, she enjoys the piano, hiking, and her golden retrievers.

 Join the Conversation

 Discuss these ideas with educators from across the country and the globe.